Accept Your Negative Emotions to Reduce Them

 Emotional acceptance can counterintuitively reduce negative emotions.
 Once we stop judging and trying to control our emotions, they seem to mysteriously dissipate on their own.
-So here's how to do it.
+So here's how to accept your negative emotions.

 *This page may include affiliate links; that means I earn from qualifying purchases of products.

 Emotional acceptance refers to our ability to tolerate and even appreciate our emotions just as they are.
 Acceptance requires that we do not avoid or judge our emotions.
 Rather, we validate our emotions by letting them exist as they are.
 Acceptance seems to be almost antithetical to emotion regulation, as it feels like the absence of regulation.
 However, use of acceptance has shown to be a powerfully effective way to reduce negative emotions.
-Once we stop judging and trying to control our emotions, they seem to mysteriously dissipate on their own.
+Once we stop judging and trying to control our emotions, we can accept our negative emotions and they seem to mysteriously dissipate on their own.

 How to Practice Acceptance

 Generate some negative emotions.
 You could think of the car that cut you off in traffic, all the things you dislike about your boss, or something that is making you sad or anxious.
 Once you have drummed up some negative emotions, stop all your thinking and just sit with these negative emotions and be present.
 Try not to judge them, evaluate them, or push them aside.
-Just experience them.
+Just experience them and try to accept your negative emotions.
 Be in your body and feel any sensations that arise as a result of these emotions.
 Notice if you are trying to drum up additional negative emotions, and just stop.
 Sit with your negative emotions and let them be for as long as it takes for them to dissipate on their own.

 After your emotions have dissipated, reflect on this experience.
-Ask yourself these questions to learn about how acceptance worked for you.
+Ask yourself these questions to learn about whether you were able to accept your negative emotions.

 Use the Daily News to Practice Acceptance